ericfdunn/manifold-realms/2. Rules/Characters/Attacks.md

 **Level:** 1
 **Action:** 1 action
 **Range:** Self
+**Defense:** Strength
 **Duration:** Instantaneous

-You make an attack against a target that is large or smaller, forcing it make a Strength saving throw or be knocked prone.
-For each Action Die you roll, add +1 to your attack roll and add the total to your damage and to determine the number of feet the target is pushed on a failed save.
+You make an attack against a target for normal damage.
+If the target is one size larger than you or smaller, it is also knocked prone.

 ## Cunning Action
 **Level:** 1